 12th Street Beach is located at 1200 S. Linn White Drive (12th Street at Lake Michigan on Northerly Island) and is nestled just south of Adler Planetarium on Chicago’s Museum Campus in Burnham Park.
-Beach goers can enjoy food and beverages from Del Campos - offering a Mexican menu along with hot dogs.
-The beach house offers restrooms.
-There is a non-motorized boat launch available at the beach and distance swimming is located parallel to shore at boat line.
-Paid parking lot along with limited street parking is available.
+Beachgoers can enjoy food and beverages from the concessionaire located at the beach house.
+The beach house also offers restrooms.
+A non-motorized boat launch is available at the beach, and distance swimming can take place parallel to the shore at boat line.
+Parking is available in a paid lot along with limited street parking.
 This beach has an accessible beach walk.

 12th Street Beach dates to the 1920s.
 In 1909, renowned architect Daniel Burnham envisioned a new park composed of several man-made islands between Jackson Park and Grant Park.
 Northerly Island was the only island that was actually built.

 The South Park Commission began creating Northerly Island in 1920.
 By 1927, nearly the entire island was filled in.
 The island was later converted into a peninsula.

 The Commercial Air Craft Association requested permission to use the island as a temporary landing strip.
 Shortly thereafter, a group of women’s organizations suggested a public bathing beach instead of a landing field.
 The commissioners agreed, and created 12th Street Beach.